microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 UnifiedLabelingSupportTool -Information
 ```

-To see a full list of all command line parameters with description, run the following command:
+To see a complete list of all command line parameters with description, execute the following command (command line help): <a name="command-line-help"></a>

 ```
 Get-Help UnifiedLabelingSupportTool -Detailed